irae/f1results-hackday/README.markdown

 F1-Stats
 ======
-A <canvas> visualization of F1 seasons using information from [Ergast Developer API](http://ergast.com/mrd/).
+Project made for Brazil Open Hack Day 2010 using canvas visualization of F1 seasons using information from [Ergast Developer API](http://ergast.com/mrd/).

 Used technologies
 --------